kindtek/devels-playground/README.md

 powershell.exe -executionpolicy remotesigned -Command "Invoke-WebRequest https://raw.githubusercontent.com/kindtek/powerhell-remote/devels-workshop/download-everything-and-install.ps1 -OutFile install-kindtek-devels-workshop.ps1; powershell.exe -executionpolicy remotesigned -File install-kindtek-devels-workshop.ps1"
 ```

+---

+## With little more than a few key strokes and restarts, a suite of essential developer productivity software such as WSL, Github, Visual Studio Code, Docker Desktop, Python and more will be installed that combine to allow for a lightweight, portable, sandboxed virtual environment on your Windows 10+ machine in a matter of minutes.

+## Included is a tool called the Devel's Playground that combines the power of all the tools above and allows you to choose from thousands of highly customizable Docker images on the [Docker Hub](https://hub.docker.com/search?q=&image_filter=official) - all of which are free.
+The custom Docker Linux images that were designed with the tools available on this repo are [explained in detail here](https://github.com/kindtek/devels-playground#image-tags).
+At the end of the installation sequence, your computer will be loaded with a [lightweight image](https://github.com/kindtek/devels-playground#ubuntu-dind) that is built for lightning fast development - especially for teams

+---

+### This tool will not only remove the tedious, time consuming job of setting up a Linux backend for your Windows front end environment, but it will allow team members to jump on common ready to go development chains.
+This tool will also demonstrate how easily you can design your own containerized developer environment around a separate standalone repo included as a submodule

+### Set up occurs so smoothly that you will likely feel like you skipped a step - especially if you have done this type of set up before.
+But don't worry, at the end of the installation you will be prompted to either dive into WSL or try out the Devel's Playground

+---
+---

 &nbsp;

-## Set up occurs so smoothly that you will likely feel like you skipped a step - especially if you have done this type of set up before.
-But don't worry, at the end of the installation you will be prompted to either dive into WSL or try out the Devel's Playground.
-So now it is time for the fun stuff
+## Time for the fun stuff

+### **Instructions for importing images from [hub.docker.com](https://hub.docker.com/search?q=&image_filter=official) into WSL with the Devel's Playground are [found here](https://github.com/kindtek/devels-playground#idle-minds-are-the-developers-playground)**

 &nbsp;

 ---

-## **Instructions for importing images from [hub.docker.com](https://hub.docker.com/search?q=&image_filter=official) into WSL with the Devel's Playground are [found here](https://github.com/kindtek/devels-playground)**

 ---

+&nbsp;

 MIT License

 Copyright (c) 2023 KINDTEK, LLC